 student’s acceptance and you elect to participate.
 See fee page for details.

-will be notified of acceptance on a rolling basis in early August.
+will be notified of acceptance on a rolling basis.

-- Payment is due by August 15.
+- Fall payment is due by August 15.
 See the fee page for additional information.

 Director: Danielle Jackson